BritishGeologicalSurvey/ASSET/README.md

                         Domain minimum longitude
   -LONMAX LONMAX, --lonmax LONMAX
                         Domain maximum longitude
+  -MOD MODEL, --model MODEL
+                        Dispersion model to use.
+Options are: hysplit, fall3d, all (both hysplit and fall3d)

 - fix_config.txt
 Text file that is used by REFIR (in particular FOXI.py) to run the simulation.
 This file is edited is some of its entries by control.py depending on the User input and is then transferred to the REFIR simulation folder.
 Note that some configurations listed in this files may need to be changed via FIX.py of REFIR package.